 - 2 TBS honey

 - 1/4 cup black or white chia seeds

 - 1/4 granola

-- In the morning, place heaping spoons full of strawberry yogurt mixture into a glass or dish.
+- In the morning, scoop heaping spoons full of strawberry yogurt mixture into a glass or dish.

-- Chop the remaining strawberries into small diced pieces to place on top of yogurt mix.
+- Chop the remaining strawberries into small diced pieces to place on top of the yogurt mix.

 - Top with granola.